alxblzd/rpi-ina226-db/Readme.md

 ## SQLite Implementation

-The SQLite implementation is still in progress.
+The SQLite is working but still in progress, I need to make the databse more resilient for time serie, 2 tables, 2 differrent primary key then join them together if I need to read data for a specific datetime

 ## Power Calculation Details